-Amilcar took his first breath of air in 1954, in the industrial city of Monterrey Mexico.
+Amilcar took his first breath of air in 1954, in the industrial city of Monterrey, Mexico.
 Things were rough for his family.
-When he was three and a half years old and his mother was pregnant, his father abandoned them.
-In order to provide for him and his unborn sister, Amilcar’s mother immigrated to the United States in search of the American Dream.
-The first few years were very hard for both mother and son.
-At times, it was the American Nightmare.
-With dedication and persistence, Amilcar learned a new culture, a new language, and a new way of life but with some hard knocks along the way.
+His father abandoned them when he was three years old and his mother was pregnant.
+To provide for him and his unborn sister, Amilcar’s mother immigrated to the United States in search of the American Dream.
+The first ten years were tough for mother and son.
+There were times it was the American Nightmare.
+With his dedication and persistence, Amilcar learned a new culture and a new language, but with a few hard knocks along the way.

-Six months after his retirement, his mother passed away.
-At age eighty-six.
-She had health issues and Amilcar thought he was prepared to lose her, but he was wrong.
+Six months after he retired, his mother passed away at age eighty-six.
+She had health issues and Amilcar thought himself prepared to lose her, but he was wrong.
 It was his mother that inspired him to write.
-Many years ago, Amilcar had a couple of interesting dreams.
-He discussed those dreams at length with his mother.
-She suggested he write them down but he never did.
-After his mother’s passing, he recalled his mother’s words and now he writes.
-His mother’s memory has inspired him to begin another chapter in his life as a writer.
-Amilcar plans to write straight through his Golden Years.
+Many years ago, Amilcar had two interesting dreams and discussed those dreams at length with his mother.
+She suggested he write them, but he never did.
+After his mother’s passing, he recalled his mother’s words.
+And now he writes.
+His mother’s memory has inspired him to begin another chapter in his life as a writer, storyteller and plans to write straight through his Golden Years.